Clive Burr – Iron Maiden’s Masterful And Highly Underrated Drummer Passes Away

 They were so different in style that a comparison is very difficult, but I always preferred Burr’s lucid, free jazz-style drumming.
+Burr though, was not a jazz drummer.
+McBrain is the one who had learned through funk and groove.
+Burr’s drumming contains surprising fills, odd time signatures and a dose of the unexpected.
 There is a fluidity and subtlety in Burr’s playing that does not come across in post-Number of the Beast Maiden albums.
 And while I think McBrain is a great drummer in his own right and in all probability technically a better drummer, when Clive Burr was behind the drum kit, Maiden just sounded a little bit better to me.

 Iron Maiden’s sound on the first three albums is in no small part comprised of what was done on the drums.
 And Clive Burr embodied Maiden’s sound with his signature beats.
 One thing that always appealed to fans of the band as they built up a big audience in those early years was their live performances.
 Burr’s exceptional drumming was a big part of that success.
 He always had a smile on his face while playing, and displayed amazing stamina without missing a beat.
 Burr’s unique style shined on certain songs, which featured distinct drumming, such as Run to the Hills, Children of the Damned, Phantom of the Opera, Another Life, Purgatory, Killers and the instrumental Genghis Khan.

 Here is Clive Burr playing drums with Iron Maiden live at the Hammersmith Odeon in 1982, performing a b-side, Total Eclipse.